So you finally got comfortable with your friends chugging down protein shakes before and after their workout, and now their new thing is meal shakes?!

 But stay sharp: some meal replacement shakes may look like meal shakes and vice versa!
 So be sure you take a look at the label of a shake before you purchase the wrong type of meal.

-A nutritionally complete meal replacement shake should look a bit like this :
+The nutritional information of a nutritionally complete meal shake should look a bit like this :

 - 45-60 g Carbohydrates